The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 Before you venture into the crude oil brokerage business, you should first register a company.
 By doing this, you form a legal structure that separates your personal liabilities from your business’s.

-Step 2: Identify A Firm With Crude Oil Allocation
+Step 2: Identify A Firm With Crude Oil Allocation Or That Purchases On PLR Basis

 After registration, partner up as a broker with a company who already has a crude oil allocation from the NNPC.
 Having a crude oil allocation means you have a fixed allocation issued to you for a fixed amount of time.
 This could mean having 20 million barrels of crude oil allocated to a business for a period of one year.

-The largest problem the industry faces is most allottees don’t have the funds to even fulfill their allocations, and as a result, are always welcoming crude oil brokers who are ready to trade through their allocations for a commission.
+The largest problem the industry faces is most allottees don’t have the funds to even fulfil their allocations, and as a result, are always welcoming crude oil brokers who are ready to trade through their allocations for a commission.

-Step 3: Find A Buyer
+Step 3: Find A Crude Oil Buyer

 Challenges Of The Crude Oil Brokerage Business